Detecting Collective Excitations in Self-Gravitating Bose-Einstein Condensates via Faraday Waves

-For $\bar{\gamma}=0$ (Fig.~\ref{kwo}(a)), parametric instability drives exponential growth of $U(\tau)$ with Floquet exponent $\mu \approx 0.2$, generating pronounced density waves of wavelength $\lambda_F = 2\pi/k$ and sharp momentum-space peaks at $\pm k$.
-At $\bar{\gamma}=0.01$ (Fig.~\ref{kwo}(b)), dissipation fails to suppress the instability. $U(\tau)$ maintains strong exponential growth with minimal amplitude reduction.
-This confirms that weak dissipation cannot overcome parametric resonance.
-At $\bar{\gamma}=0.02$ (Fig.~\ref{kwo}(c)), the competition between dissipation and parametric driving becomes evident: while unstable evolution persists, amplitude growth is significantly suppressed, resulting in weak density modulations.
-Under strong dissipation ($\bar{\gamma}=0.05$, Fig.~\ref{kwo}(d)), dissipation dominates, causing rapid decay of $U(\tau)$ within $\tau < 20$ and complete suppression of density waves.
-This sequence illustrates the transition from parametric-resonance-dominated ($\bar{\gamma} < 0.02$) to dissipation-dominated ($\bar{\gamma} > 0.02$) regimes.
-Gravitational effects influence this competition through the $\lambda$-parameter in Eq.~(\ref{me}), which encodes the $\Omega_J$-modified excitation spectrum.
+For $\bar{\gamma}=0$ [Fig.~\ref{kwo}(a)], parametric instability drives exponential growth of $U(\tau)$ with Floquet exponent $\mu \approx 0.2$, generating well-defined density waves with wavelength $\lambda_F = 2\pi/k$ and sharp momentum-space peaks at $\pm k$.
+At $\bar{\gamma}=0.01$ [Fig.~\ref{kwo}(b)], the system maintains exponential growth with minimal amplitude reduction, confirming that weak dissipation cannot suppress parametric resonance.
+At $\bar{\gamma}=0.02$ [Fig.~\ref{kwo}(c)], the combined effects of dissipation and parametric driving result in significantly suppressed amplitude growth and weak density modulations.
+Under strong dissipation ($\bar{\gamma}=0.05$, Fig.~\ref{kwo}(d)), dissipation dominates the dynamics, causing rapid decay of $U(\tau)$ within $\tau < 20$ and complete suppression of density waves.
+This sequence demonstrates the transition from parametric-resonance-dominated dynamics at low dissipation to dissipation-dominated behavior at high damping strengths.